MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 ---
-title: "Triggers"
+title: "Xamarin.Forms Triggers"
-description: "Responding to user interface changes with XAML" ms.prod: xamarin ms.assetid: 60460F57-63C6-4916-BBB5-A870F1DF53D7 ms.technology: xamarin-forms
+description: "This article explains how to use Xamarin.Forms triggers to respond to user interface changes with XAML.
+Triggers allow you to express actions declaratively in XAML that change the appearance of controls based on events or property changes." ms.prod: xamarin ms.assetid: 60460F57-63C6-4916-BBB5-A870F1DF53D7 ms.technology: xamarin-forms